 Sadly, divorce is not just a non-Christian problem.
 Pollster George Barna discovered that born-again Christians actually have a higher rate of divorce (27 percent) than nonbelievers (23 percent).
 Fundamentalists top them all (30 percent).
 And 87 percent divorced after accepting Christ, presumably aware of the biblical teaching on divorce [Chuck Colson, “Any Ol’ World View Won’t Do,” Jubilee Extra, May 1996].

-Why such a high
+Why such a high rate of divorce?